Here we help you understand what counts as a complaint, what is normal wear and tear, and how to submit a case.

 Our ambition is always to make a fair and consistent assessment – based on how a golf glove is actually used in play.

 A golf glove is exposed to friction with every stroke.
-If the club moves in the hand, wear occurs, often at the same point – especially in the palm.
+If the club moves in the hand, wear occurs, often at the same point.

 In most cases, this is due to the grip, not the glove.